Concordium/concordium-wallet-proxy/README.md

 ## Submission Status

-A GET request to `/submissionStatus/{transactionHash OR submissionId}` returns a JSON object summarizing the status of a transfer or credential deployment.
+A GET request to `/submissionStatus/{transactionHash OR submissionId}` returns a JSON object summarizing the status of a transfer, credential deployment, or register data transaction.
 On success, the response is of the following form:
 ```
 {